Edward Elgar: Last years

 In November 1931, Elgar was filmed by Pathé for a newsreel depicting a recording session of Pomp and Circumstance March No. 1 at the opening of EMI's Abbey Road Studios in London.
-It is believed to be the only surviving sound film of Elgar, who makes a brief remark before conducting the London Symphony Orchestra, asking the musicians to "play this tune as though you've never heard it before."
+It is believed to be the only surviving sound film of Elgar, who makes a brief remark before conducting the LSO, asking the musicians to "play this tune as though you've never heard it before."
 A memorial plaque to Elgar at Abbey Road was unveiled on 24 June 1993.

 A late piece of Elgar's, the Nursery Suite, was an early example of a studio premiere: its first performance was in the Abbey Road studios.
 For this work, dedicated to the wife and daughters of the Duke of York, Elgar once again drew on his youthful sketch-books.

 In his final years, Elgar experienced a musical revival.
 The BBC organised a festival of his works to celebrate his seventy-fifth birthday, in 1932.
 He flew to Paris in 1933 to conduct the Violin Concerto for Menuhin.
 While in France, he visited his fellow composer Frederick Delius at his house at Grez-sur-Loing.
 He was sought out by younger musicians such as Adrian Boult, Malcolm Sargent and John Barbirolli, who championed his music when it was out of fashion.
 He began work on an opera, The Spanish Lady, and accepted a commission from the BBC to compose a Third Symphony.
 His final illness prevented their completion.
 He fretted about the unfinished works.
 He asked Reed to ensure that nobody would "tinker" with the sketches and attempt a completion of the symphony, but at other times he said, "If I can't complete the Third Symphony, somebody will complete it – or write a better one."
 After Elgar's death, Percy M. Young, in co-operation with the BBC and Elgar's daughter Carice, produced a version of The Spanish Lady, which was issued on CD.
 The Third Symphony sketches were elaborated by the composer Anthony Payne into a complete score in 1997.

 Inoperable colorectal cancer was discovered during an operation on 8 October 1933.
 He told his consulting doctor, Arthur Thomson, that he had no faith in an afterlife: "I believe there is nothing but complete oblivion."
 Elgar died on 23 February 1934 at the age of seventy-six and was buried next to his wife at St Wulstan's Roman Catholic Church in Little Malvern.